Day 1 – Chiang Mai – Lampang

 Visit heritage houses by samlor

 Your guide and driver will meet you at the hotel to start your tour to follow the footsteps of the Teak Wallahs.
 We will start our tour at the Warorot Market where our samlor drivers wait for us.
-The samlor, a bicycle taxi, was an important mode of public transportation during the days of the teak industry.
+The samlor, a bicycle taxi, was an important mode of public transportation in the past.
 They pedal us to the Mosway Manor and the Upayokin House, two heritage houses from the heyday of the teak industry.
 We continue to the Wongluekiat House, a teak wooden house on pillars.
 Our next destination is the beautiful Lanna Ancient house, one of the oldest houses in Chiang Mai.
 The owner was a teak trader from Burma.
 Unfortunately, none of these houses are accessible, so we have to look from the outside in.

 The William Bain House